FaserF/hassio-addons/sap-abap-cloud-dev/DOCS.md

 ### Option: `agree_to_license`

-You must agree to SAP's license terms before using this add-on.
+You must agree to SAP's license terms before using this app.

 - **Type:** boolean
 - **Default:** `false`